 Cymbalta did nothing for my pain.
 Though it provided some gross side effects, like a crazy amount of sweating.
 However, I know that it does work for some with Fibromyalgia.

 My experience was that Cymbalta did nothing for my pain.
 Though it provided some gross side effects, like a crazy amount of sweating.
-Click To Tweet3.
+Share on X3.
 Savella as a medication for Fibromyalgia

 This was the first drug approved specifically for Fibromyalgia and is also a SNRI.
 It’s similar to Cymbalta, but it increases norepinephrine more than serotonin.